robtweed/node-mdbm/README.md

 	   git clone git://github.com/robtweed/mdb.git

-  Then copy the files *MDB.m* and *MDBMumps.m* from */usr/git/mdb* to */usr/local/gtm/ewd*, overwriting the original versions.
+  Then copy all the files with *.m* file extensions from */usr/git/mdb* to */usr/local/gtm/ewd*, overwriting the original versions.

 	    cp /git/mdb/MDB*.m /usr/local/gtm/ewd

-- Update EWD routines.
+- Update the EWD routines.
 These provide M/DB:Mumps and M/DB with a variety of utility functions, eg for JSON processing

 	   git clone git://github.com/robtweed/EWD.git